jkshine111/firebase_signin/README.md

   <h1>Features</h1>

-- Users can create their own tasks by clicking on the '+' buttons.
+- Users can create their own tasks by clicking on the '+' icon.
-- You can mark a task as done by cliking on it (check it).
 - When creating a task you may choose to add a deadline, including only a date.
 - You can edit tasks by clicking on the pen icon.
 - You can delete a task by delete icon.